Print This Bible Study

 This will explain Adam’s act after Eve had partaken of the forbidden fruit.
 Adam could not have eaten of the tree of life following Eve’s sin (the tree that would have provided the wisdom and knowledge to rule and to reign), for he could not have ascended the throne as a complete being.
 Eve had to be brought back into the position that she had occupied prior to the fall in order for Adam to rule and to reign, as a complete being.

 The sequence of events set forth through Adam’s act forms a type of the second Man, the last Adam, finding His bride — a part of His very being — in a fallen state and being made sin, with a view to redemption (2 Corinthians 5:21; Ephesians 5:30-32; cf. vv.
 21-29).
 And redemption in the antitype is the same as in the type.
-It is with a view to Christ and His bride one day ascending the throne together, as God intended for man in the beginning, at the time of man’s creation.
+It is with a view to Christ and His bride (His wife) one day ascending the throne together, as God intended for man in the beginning, at the time of mans creation.

-And two things should be noted about Abraham’s natural seed, the nation of Israel: 1) This nation will not form part of the wife of Christ; and 2) in order to rule, this nation will have to occupy the same type relationship with another Person (with God the Father) as the Church will occupy with Christ — a Husband-wife relationship.
+2. In order to rule, this nation will have to occupy the same type of relationship with Another (with God) as the Church will occupy with Christ — a Husband-wife relationship.

-The latter is the reason Israel is seen in Scripture as the wife of Jehovah.
+The latter is the reason Israel is seen in the Old Testament as the wife of Jehovah.
 This is a position that the nation had to hold in order to reign in the Old Testament theocracy, and this is a position that the nation will have to hold in order to reign when the theocracy is restored.
 There had to be such a relationship for Israel to rule and reign during Old Testament days, and there will have to be such a relationship for Israel to rule and reign during the Messianic Era.

-A relationship of this nature had to exist in the past and will have to exist in the future because of the God-established relationship between the man and the woman as it pertains to regality in Genesis 1:26 Man simply cannot fulfill the reason for his creation apart from this relationship.
+A relationship of this nature had to exist in the past and will have to exist in the future because of the God-established relationship between the man and the woman as it pertains to regality in Genesis 1:26.
+Man simply cannot fulfill the reason for his creation apart from this relationship.

 During the coming Messianic Era, the theocracy will have two parts — heavenly and earthly.
 The wife of the Son, acquired during the present dispensation, will rule from the heavenly part; and the wife of Jehovah, restored from the past dispensation, will rule from the earthly part.
+As the book of Ruth dealt with the former (the heavenly), the book of Esther deals with the latter (the earthly).

-As the book of Ruth dealt with the former, the book of Esther deals with the latter.
-The entire present dispensation, having to do with the Spirit’s search for a bride for God’s Son, is not dealt with at all in the book of Esther.
-It is passed over entirely, for this book has to do with God and Israel.
 And dealing with God and Israel after this fashion, the book of Esther covers events surrounding both Israel’s past rejection and the nation’s future acceptance.
 The emphasis in the book though is on the latter, not the former.
 Most of the book deals with events surrounding Israel’s future acceptance, not with events surrounding Israel’s past rejection.

 Vashti — Rejected

-Israel’s past rejection is seen in the experiences of Vashti, the queen.
-This is the manner in which the book of Esther begins, following a brief introduction of the king and his kingdom (1:1-9).
 Vashti refused to heed King Ahasuerus’ command, and, because of the far-reaching ramifications of her refusal, the king became enraged.
 Through her actions, Vashti had not only committed a transgression against the king but also against all the people of the provinces under his command as well.
-And, resultantly, the king rejected Vashti as queen, with a view to “her royal estate” being given to another (1:10-19).
+And, resultantly, the king rejected Vashti as queen, with a view to “her royal estate [postion]” being given to another (1:10-19).

 This part of the book of Esther covers a history of Israel extending from the days of Moses to that future time when God once again turns to Israel and begins to deal with the nation.
 This part of the book covers 3,500 years of human history.